 The pamphlet was published in 2008 and I began sending poems off to magazines in earnest.
 Sometimes I would write at great speed and really let the editors do the task for me, of locating the good poems and eliminating the bad.
 (You can spend ages retooling a poem and have it come to nothing, whereas a short lyric written in one burst may turn out to be the real thing – you never know.)
 When large publications like Poetry Review and the TLS took poems, these were extraordinary moments.
 I required their encouragement.
 But when I eventually came to put together for Bloodaxe Grun-tu-molani, my first collection, I rewrote and sometimes excluded poems picked up by magazines.
 I wanted to do things my way, and had, by that time, the confidence to do so.
 It’s vital for a poet to take the advice of their peers and submit themselves to criticism.
 The tricky thing is knowing when to hold your ground, and when to change things up.
 It’s rather easy, in a way, to be the person who’s either always stubborn, or a pushover.
 You have to walk the line between these positions.

 I see myself as someone who occupies multiple positions – I’m Sri Lankan and English; I’m an academic, as well as a poet with no real interest in writing ostentatiously difficult or ‘academic’ poetry.
 (Sometimes it comes out that way without me knowing; my partner, Jenny, writes fiction, and at one point I told her the best way for her to edit me was to flag up absolutely every line which seemed confusing, and not to assume there was some secret poetic meaning which she simply didn’t understand.)
 I’ve been extremely fortunate in being funded at various points and in various ways to keep studying – I’ve had time to read, to write, to think.
-I now teach full-time at Durham, but the poems nevertheless get written.
+I now teach full-time at Harvard, but the poems nevertheless get written.
 I suppose I’ve also been fortunate in that I haven’t experienced writer’s block for any long unendurable stretch – the impulse always returns.
 I’ve written far too many poems as a result, many of them terrible and to be permanently quarantined within the ‘Not Yet’ folder on my computer.
 But I do enjoy writing.
 It is difficult and valuable and in touch with history and yet it is pleasurable and unalienated in a manner which separates it from ‘work’ – as society understands that phenomenon.
 Sometimes writing a poem exhausts me.
 Sometimes I come out of it with more energy than I went in with.